What is binding?

 An operation like double-incision or periareolar mastectomy can permanently remove breasts, eliminating the need to bind.

 The safest way to bind is to use a binder.
 Binders are a tight, elastic type of underwear that compresses the chest into a different shape.
 This flattens breast tissue, making it less visible.

 You can get different styles of binders depending on where you get them from and your needs:

 - Full length binders are in a tank top style.
 The compression is mainly in the chest area but there is some in the stomach area too.

 - Tri top binders are in a crop top style.
 The compression is in the chest area and the stomach area is left free.

 Binders cannot be bought in high street shops and have to be ordered online.
-There are only a few UK stockists but you may be able to find some on Amazon and eBay.
-If you’re worried about receiving a binder at your home address, you could try having it delivered to a nearby Amazon Locker.
+There are only a few UK stockists.

 Binders typically cost £25-50.
-Well known retailers of binders serving the UK include:
+Some retailers of binders serving the UK include: